andymckay/blog/_posts/2023-06-20-juan-de-fuca.md

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="9229033558"></div><script src="https://strava-embeds.com/embed.js"></script>

-Perhaps one of the more confusing naming schemes out there, but this was China beach to China beach.
+Perhaps one of the more confusing naming schemes out there, but this was China beach to Chin beach.
 The trail bus dropped me off at around 8:30 and after a quick repack, I took off for the first campsite, 9km north along the trail.
 The weather was just great for this day, nice and sunny with a light breeze coming off the sea.

 The trail follows the coast and so you get the absolute delight that is the west coast, mild temperatures, lovely beaches and so on.
 I hit the first campsite, 9km in at about 11am or so, which is way to early to camp.
 At that point I decided to just press on the next 11km - knowing that the next 11km was some of the hardest on the trail.

 I would have settled for a campsite earlier than Chin beach, at 21km (according to the map [^3]), the last few km were a hard push.
 The terrain is just continuously steep up and down as the trail goes up and down each creek.
 I gained almost 1000m, but ended up at sea level.
 The terrain is steep and also dry and dusty and technical to walk up and down.

-Every campsite has tent pads, which for people with hiking pole tents, like me, not idea.
+Every campsite has tent pads, which for people with hiking pole tents, like me, not ideal.
 Fortunately that first night I found a lovely pad free spot with a good place for my hammock on the beach.
 I was very happy and tired.

 <img src="/files/IMG_0191.JPG" width="400px" />